-Cash used in investing activities during the six months ended June 30, 2003 was lower than the same period in 2002 due to the receipt of \$52.5 million from the buyout of a coal supply contract with above-market pricing.
-Additionally, capital expenditures declined in the first six months of 2003 as compared to the same period in 2002 due to the Company's decision to limit capital expenditures in light of ongoing weakness in coal markets.
-During the first six months of 2002 and 2003, the Company made the fourth and fifth, respectively, of five annual payments under the Thundercloud federal lease, which is mined by the Black Thunder mine in Wyoming.
+Cash used in investing activities during the three months ended March 31, 2003 decreased over the same period in 2002 due to lower capital expenditures during the first quarter of 2003.
+The Company has limited its capital expenditures in light of the ongoing weakness in coal markets.
+During the first quarters of 2002 and 2003, the Company made the fourth and fifth, respectively, of five annual payments under the Thundercloud federal lease, which is part of the Black Thunder mine in Wyoming.
+The payment made in 2003 was the final payment due under the lease.

-Cash provided by financing activities during the first half of 2003 reflects the proceeds from the issuance of Arch Western senior notes (which were used to retire existing debt) and the proceeds from the sale of preferred stock.
+Cash provided by financing activities during the first quarter of 2003 reflects the Company's proceeds from the sale of preferred stock, offset by the pay-down of amounts outstanding under the Company's revolver.
 On January 31, 2003, the Company utilized its Universal Shelf and completed the sale of 2,875,000 shares of its 5% Perpetual Cumulative Convertible Preferred Stock.
-The net proceeds from the offering of approximately \$139.0 million were used to reduce indebtedness under the Company's revolving credit facility and for working capital and general corporate purposes, including potential acquisitions.
-On June 25, 2003, Arch Western Finance, LLC, a subsidiary of Arch Western, completed the offering of \$700 million of 6.75% senior notes.
-The proceeds of the offering were primarily used to repay Arch Western's existing term loans.
-The cash provided by financing activities during the six months ended June 30, 2002 reflects borrowings under the Company's revolver and line of credit to fund capital expenditures.
+The net proceeds from the offering of approximately \$139.1 million were used to reduce indebtedness under the Company's revolving credit facility and for working capital and general corporate purposes.
+The cash provided by financing activities during the first quarter of 2002 reflects borrowings on the Company's revolver and line of credit caused in part by higher capital expenditures during the first quarter of 2002.